Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/README.md

 Indexes for list and string operations in the Kaeon FUSION Standard Interface start at 1.

+### Strings as Lists

+Strings may be passed to List related commands, where they will be interpreted as lists for which each character is an element.

 ## 2 - Core Commands

 The following commands require special accommodations from the interface.